arqamrp/arqamrp.github.io/_posts/2023-01-14-Notes-on-Mark-Twain.md

 [^4] I had encountered one in a MELA practice set and failed to recall his name, although I had identified the work as *Tom Sawyer* from the description of the plot.
 I ended up answering *Lewis Carroll* as a consolation guess for the sake of attempting, even though I knew it wasn't him.
 The ensuing embarrassment contributed to the writing of this essay.

 [^42] What even did you do in your childhood if you haven't read these classics?
 Also, there's got to be a better way of adding enumerated footnotes in markdown.
-Tired of changing the numbers of all subsequent footnotes whenever I get ideas for quips.git
+Tired of changing the numbers of all subsequent footnotes whenever I get ideas for quips.
+SMH Jekyll doesn't support linked footnotes natively.

 [^5] I intend to write on the subject in more detail in the near future